Well, they'll stone you when you're trying to be so good

 Then they'll stone you and then they'll come back again

-They'll stone you when you're riding in your carand they'll stone when you're playing your guitar
+They'll stone you when you're playing your guitar

 Yes, but I would not feel so all alone

-Everybody must get stoned (alright)
+Everybody must get stoned alright

-Well, they'll stone you when you are all alone
+Well, they'll stone you when you walk all alone

 They'll stone you when you are walking home